psyirius/reverseview/apps/remote-legacy/README.md

 * OTHER COMMANDS WILL BE DOCUMENTED SOON

 ## Libraries
 Initial implementation uses Jquery and Jquery Mobile.
-Future implemenation with a modern UI framework like bootstrap
+Future implementation with a modern UI framework like bootstrap

 ## Contact
 Please email verseview@gmail.com for any questions, comments or suggestions.
 Thank you very much for your support in making VerseVIEW better.